IBM/ibm-block-csi-driver/Documentation/csi_ug_config_advanced_importvol.md

     **Note:**

-    -   To include a specific 5 Gi PV, be sure to include the storageClassName.
+    -   To include a specific 5 Gi PV, be sure to include the `storageClassName`.
     -   For more information about creating a PVC yaml file, see [Creating a PersistentVolumeClaim \(PVC\)](csi_ug_config_create_pvc.md).
     ```screen
     apiVersion: v1